Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 To start the process of planetary regeneration you need a vehicle of sorts; a soverign entity or perhaps republic?
 Starting at ground zero; viability depends on a sufficient variety of participants for something to catalyse.

-In Regens case the initial catalist was the emergence of RND; the networks progenitors.
-Essentially, they worked for Cosmos as a development shop which brought in and sustianed the resources needed to build the Regen ledger.
+In Regens case an initial catalist might be considered the emergence of RND; the networks progenitors (though no doubt sowething came before).
+Essentially, RND came into being by working for Cosmos as a development shop; this brought in and sustianed the resources needed to build the Regen ledger.

 For this ledger to exist though; an ecosystem of participants running nodes must also be gathered requiring further communications and outreach.
-With this validator network in place data integrity is ensured through the blockchain but thats about all.
-Who are the validators in the set?
+With this validator network in place, data integrity is ensured through the blockchain but thats all.
+Here you wust ask who are the validators in the set?
 What are their ethics and commitments?
 Whats their purpose here and hope to gain?
 For whom?

 To ensure the vision stays on course it's necessary to make contingency plans against economic pressures by curating this ecosystem participation while passing over vision stewardship to a non-profit.
 In Regens case the foundation stewards 30% of the ledgers tokens in order to grow the capabilities and capacity towards impact by distributing them in a just manner.
 Whats justice then? and how does this apply to token distribution?